 We know it can be hard finding the right level but please use the descriptions to guide you and don't hesitate to contact us if you feel the need.
 Being an international festival with students from all over the world, levels at STF are usually higher than at your local dance studio.
 And, it takes in general at least a couple of years of regular tap training before moving on to the next level.

-NOTE: Some levels have two separate tracks named by color.
-The level in these two tracks is exactly the same.
+NOTE 1: Some levels have two separate tracks named by color.
+The level of these two tracks is exactly the same.

 Beginner (Level 1)

 This group is for newcomers who want to start tap dancing and also for those of you who have done a little bit of tap dance before but still are learning the basics.
 Tap shoes are recommended, but it also works fine with most shoes with hard leather soles.